djheru/reviews-api-sentiment-workflow/README.md

 1. Save the review and sentiment in a database
 1. Send an email to support if the sentiment is negative

+### Serverless GraphQL API with AppSync

+AWS AppSync is a managed service to help develop GraphQL APIs by connecting to data sources such as the following:

+- DynamoDB
+- Lambda
+- AWS RDS
+- External HTTP endpoints

+In our application, we will be implementing one mutation, to save the review, and two queries, to retrieve a single review or a list of reviews by sentiment.

 This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.